Maia-Everett/lintian.eu/_posts/2024-03-17-warcraft-retrospective-21.md

 ![The Cult of the Damned](/assets/wr/20240315001541_1.jpg)
 {% endfigure %}

 Now, the game expects you to wait until the base is built, develop it, defending it from undead attacks, and then launch the assault on the nearby undead base.
-However, on normal difficulty, you actually start with enough forces to destroy the undead base right way, making the rest of the mission a complete cakewalk.
+However, on normal difficulty, you actually start with enough forces to destroy the undead base right away, making the rest of the mission a complete cakewalk.

 While my base was still under construction, I grabbed all my starting units and immediately went northwest.
 The undead base had some ghouls and a necromancer, but this early on it had only two buildings capable of doing damage --- the necropolis and one spirit tower.
 Between Arthas's Holy Light, Jaina's elemental and blizzard, and the mortar team launching cannons from a distance, one can destroy this base before it even becomes a threat.